 The 'Picture Size Settings' was set to '16:9 Standard' as this is the screen standard format for most new content.
 The 'Fit to Screen' option was also set to 'On' and this is particularly useful if you are connecting your PC to the TV, as it can help fix overscan issues without having to change the video card settings on the computer itself.

 To have a luminosity closest to our calibration target of 100 cd/m² in our totally dark room, we used a 'Backlight' setting of 5.
 Note that you should change 'Backlight' value to match your room lighting and it won't affect the picture quality.
 We left the 'Brightness' to 0 and the 'Contrast' to 95, their default values.
 We left the 'Sharpness' to 0 to avoid any oversharpening.
-We left the 'Tint (G/R) to its default value of 'G50 and R50'.
+We left the 'Color' setting to 50 and the 'Tint (G/R) setting to its default value of 'G50 and R50'.

 Next, we turned off the 'Digital Clean View', but if you intend to watch some older low-resolution content, you may want to set it on to make the content smoother and with fewer compression artifacts.
 For our calibration, we left the 'Auto Motion Plus Settings' off, left 'Contrast Enhancer' off and left unticked 'HDR+ Mode' (this extrapolates HDR from SDR).